U.S. B-2 bombers sent to Korea on rare mission: diplomacy not destruction

 The captain, who did not participate in Thursday's practice mission over South Korea, said flight doctors have devised special regimens to keep the plane's two-man crew sharp.

-They include 45-minute naps, on a cot in the back of the plane, that end a half hour before "critical events" such as in-air refueling or dropping ordnance, he said.
+They include 45-minute naps, on a cot in the back of the plane, that end a half hour before "critical events" such as in-air refuelling or dropping ordinance, he said.

 All 20 of the United States' B-2 bombers are based at Whiteman, and they saw combat during the U.S. invasion of Iraq and the NATO mission that led to Libyan leader Muammar Gaddafi's overthrow.